rktfoss/zBoot/README.md

 - **Eliminating password fatigue** by leveraging cryptographically secured pysical USB keys like YubiKey below the operating system level with full drive by drive disk encryption & site by site integration, with passwords managed throughout the entire uptime, when removed the entire system is encrypted.
 - **Aiming to replace display managers** "long term goal", streamlining the boot-to-desktop process allowing kernal developers to focus on their kernals & designers to focus on designing while we take care of the less glamorous side.
 - **moving towards a full featured system** "zBoot aims to grow into a fully fledged 'build your own system'", in saying that, zBoot MUST always remain available in a 'server edition' for industrial puropses & those requiring a micro loader/manager.

+For wearable screens to be useful, they need to last time!
+Linked to your home PC with GPU doing the heavy lifting, glasses running ghostty in zBoot could potentially be the answer for text based comms.
+We may need to add include wayland for GUI support on mobile devices, "though have you tried 'Brow6el'?"

 Inspired by **Andrew Kelley’s work on Zig** and **Mitchell Hashimoto’s Ghostty** zBoot seeks to modernise the boot process without sacrificing the stability we rely on.